haris523/haris523/README.md

 Full stack/mobile developer
 ---------------------------

-I've been programming for the past 5 years.
-I mostly write everything I can in js, but I can also write c# and python.
-My main framework of choice is React-Native.
-I hold a bachelors degree in information technologies that I achieved at University of Information Technologies in Mostar, Bosnia and Herzegovina.
-Two years ago 2 of my university colleagues and I created Visiot LLC, which currently counts 13 employees and is based in Visoko, Bosnia and Herzegovina.
-I'm the CTO of the company.
+I've dedicated the last five years to programming, primarily utilizing JavaScript for most of my projects.
+Additionally, I'm proficient in C# and Python.
+My preferred framework is React-Native.
+I earned a bachelor's degree in Information Technologies from the University of Information Technologies in Mostar, Bosnia and Herzegovina.
+Two years ago, my university colleagues and I co-founded Visiot LLC, a company headquartered in Visoko, Bosnia and Herzegovina, which has now grown to a team of 13 employees.
+Currently serving as the Chief Technology Officer (CTO), I play a pivotal role in the company's technical leadership.

 *   🌍  I'm based in Bosnia and Herzegovina
-*   ✉️  You can contact me at [handzicharis62@yahoo.com](mailto:handzicharis62@yahoo.com)
-*   🧠  I'm a react native developer
 *   ⚡  I'm an anime fan
+*
 ### Skills
 <p align="left">
                                 <a href="https://www.typescriptlang.org/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/typescript-colored.svg" width="36" height="36" alt="TypeScript" /></a>